akinomyoga/ble.sh/README.md

 ## History and roadmap

-My little experiment has took place in one corner of my `bashrc` in the end of May, 2013 after I enjoyed some article on `zsh-syntax-highlighting`.
+My little experiment took place in one corner of my `bashrc` at the end of May 2013 after I enjoyed an article on `zsh-syntax-highlighting`.
-I initially thought something can be achieved by writing a few hundred of lines of codes but soon realized that everything needs to be re-implemented for the authentic support of syntax highlighting in Bash.
+I initially thought something could be achieved by writing a few hundred lines of code but soon realized that everything needs to be re-implemented for the authentic support of syntax highlighting in Bash.
 I decided to make it as an independent script `ble.sh`.
-The name stemmed from that of Zsh's line editor, *ZLE* (*Zsh Line Editor*), but suffixed with `.sh` for the implication of being written in shell script.
+The name stemmed from that of Zsh's line editor, *ZLE* (*Zsh Line Editor*), but suffixed with `.sh` for the implication of being written in a shell script.
-I'm occasinally asked about the pronunciation of `ble.sh`, but you can actually pronounce it as you like.
+I'm occasionally asked about the pronunciation of `ble.sh`, but you can pronounce it as you like.
 After the two-week experiment, I was satisfied with my conclusion that it is *possible* to implement a full-featured line editor in Bash that satisfies the actual daily uses.
-The real efforts of improving the prototype implementation for the real uses was started in Feburuary, 2015.
+The real efforts to improve the prototype implementation for real uses started in February 2015.
 I released the initial version in the next December.
 Until then, the basic part of the line editor was completed.
-The implementation of vim mode has been started in September, 2017 and completed in the next March.
+The implementation of vim mode was started in September 2017 and completed in the next March.
-I started working on the enhancement of the completion in August, 2018 and released it in the next February.
+I started working on the enhancement of the completion in August 2018 and released it in the next February.

 - 2013-06 v0.0 -- prototype
 - 2015-12 v0.1 -- Syntax highlighting [[v0.1.15](https://github.com/akinomyoga/ble.sh/releases/tag/v0.1.15)]